arunkal1/AstonHack2018/README.md

 # 1 Game - MVP

-For a mvp we have specified the following requirements.
+For an mvp, we have specified the following requirements.

 ## Technologies